SaaminRahman/Homeostatic/README.md

 ```
   homeostatic.run();
 ```
- (Just paste the code to your javascript file if you do not understand anything, details will be given later)
+ (Just paste the code to your javascript file if you do not understand anything)

 # Set Up A Real Parent
  Any HTML element which act as a container of other children HTML elements can be a real parent.